MasahikoSawada/pgtools/tid_bench/README.md

 * Slow performance (O(logN)).

 This tool is aimed to do micro benchmark for index bulk-deletion with various types of data structure.

+I’d like to share some experiments on those area and discuss possible improvement.

 ## Installation